SeldonIO/seldonio.github.com/seldon-cli.md

 {% highlight bash %}
 # To create a new client use the following command.
 It requires an existing datasource that would have been created with the db command.
 seldon-cli client --action setup --db-name ClientDB --client-name testclient
 {% endhighlight %}

+{% highlight bash %}
+# Run a job to collect actions data for a particular day (in YYYYMMDD format)
+seldon-cli client --action processactions --client-name testclient --input-date-string 20160216
+{% endhighlight %}

+{% highlight bash %}
+# Run a job to collect events data for a particular day (in YYYYMMDD format)
+seldon-cli client --action processevents --client-name mytest1 --input-date-string 20160216
+{% endhighlight %}